-Online and internet banks are becoming increasingly popular.
+Online banks, also referred to as internet banks or digital banks, are becoming increasingly popular.
 Higher interest rates, online bill pay and account management, and no fees are just some of the benefits of having an online bank account.
 We’re not talking about accessing your Wells Fargo account online; we’re talking about dot com banks like American Express, Ally and Barclays.
-The CGS Team is giving you the skinny on online banks and why you should jump on the online bank bandwagon.
+The CGS Team is giving you the skinny on these banks and why you should jump on the online bank bandwagon.

 What is an Online Bank?